egnor/wt32-eth01/README.md

 It's marketed as a "serial port to Ethernet module" and comes loaded with firmware that lets you send [various "AT" commands](WT32-ETH01-commands-v1.1-en.pdf) over 3.3V serial to set up networking, open connections and exchange data.
 For most of us, it's more interesting to just flash our own programs on the unit and use standard ESP32 networking libraries.

 Nobody knows much about [the WT company](http://en.wireless-tag.com/).
-Don't expect support, and don't lock yourself in too much.
-Also see [Luberth Dijkman's notes on the part](https://github.com/ldijkman/WT32-ETH01-LAN-8720-RJ45-).
+Don't expect support, and don't lock yourself in too much, but they do describe [Board Features](https://wiki.wireless-tag.com/docs/en/WT32-ETH01/board_features.html) and [Board Resources](https://wiki.wireless-tag.com/docs/en/WT32-ETH01/board_resources.html).
+Also see [Luberth Dijkman's notes on the part](https://github.com/ldijkman/WT32-ETH01-LAN-8720-RJ45-)

 ## Pins (and gotchas!)